Daniel Erlanson, Ph.D.

 "The scientist is not a person who gives the right answers, but the one who asks the right questions."– Claude Levi-Strauss

-Dan Erlanson, Ph.D., is Frontier Medicines’ Vice President of Chemistry.
+Dan Erlanson, Ph.D., is Frontier Medicines’ Vice President of Innovation and Discovery.
+Dan was previously the Vice President of Chemistry at Frontier.
 He is an expert in fragment-based and covalent drug discovery.
 Prior to Frontier, Dan co-founded Carmot Therapeutics, where he developed drug discovery technologies and led chemistry efforts that resulted in three clinical-stage molecules and partnerships with biotech companies including Amgen and Genentech.
 One of the molecules advanced by Amgen, LUMAKRAS™ (sotorasib), has received FDA approval.

 Before Carmot, Dan spent a decade developing drug discovery technologies and leading various medicinal chemistry efforts in oncology, metabolic, and inflammatory diseases at Sunesis Pharmaceuticals, which he joined at the company’s inception.